 “At that point, I was going to do what was best for me,” Elliott said.
 “Unfortunately, it helped him.
 At the point in time, it was the best thing I could do for myself and in those situations, you have to be as selfish as you can.
 Unfortunately, it was the best option and he happened to be the guy in front of me.
 It wasn’t by dumb luck.
 He put himself in a good position.
 He’s pretty sharp on that.”

 Elliott was in the mix of two more crucial restarts that determined the race’s outcome and his playoff fate while underscoring how alliances can shift.
-The final two times the green flag waved Sunday, the top four consisted of Elliot and the Joe Gibbs Racing trio of Denny Hamlin, Kyle Busch and Erik Jones.
+The final two times the green flag waved Sunday, the top four consisted of Elliott and the Joe Gibbs Racing trio of Denny Hamlin, Kyle Busch and Erik Jones.

-If it seemed like a recipe for the Gibbs Toyotas ganging up for a 1-2-3 finish, but Elliot managed to get second place and had some unexpected help from Jones when starting on the outside of the front row on the penultimate restart
+If it seemed like a recipe for the Gibbs Toyotas ganging up for a 1-2-3 finish, but Elliott managed to get second place and had some unexpected help from Jones when starting on the outside of the front row on the penultimate restart

 “I was a little surprised that (Jones) gave me as good a shove as he did on that restart so appreciate that,” Elliott said.
 “At the end of the day, those guys moving their lane forward is going to help them.
 It might not look right at first, but you never know what is going to happen on the backstretch or down into Turn 3 that could give that guy behind you a shot to win.
 You’re just trying to do whatever you can to put yourself in a better position.”